Facebook tests auto-play videos, explores video ad potential

 Only videos posted to Facebook by individual users, celebrities or musicians will have the auto-play function during the test, Facebook said.
 But it noted that it would "explore how to bring this to marketers in the future."

 The test, which involves a small group of U.S. users, is likely to ratchet up expectations for Facebook video ads.
-According to several media reports in recent months, Facebook is planning to charge brand marketers $1 million (632 thousand pounds) to $2.4 million (1.5 million pounds) to show 15-second auto-play video ads on its social network.
+According to several media reports in recent months, Facebook is planning to charge brand marketers $1 million to $2.4 million to show 15-second auto-play video ads on its social network.

 Facebook's stock set a new all-time high of $45.62 on Thursday, as investors anticipated new revenue sources such as video ads and ads in its popular Instagram photo-sharing app.